broncobrokeit/training/README.md

 # training
-Projects created as part of training programs
+Projects created as part of training program
+Test
+Test
+Test
+Did it work?s